Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 Also keep in mind that gear items have a hidden repair efficiency stat.
 For example, shovels get double the amount of most tools.
 Some upgrades and other parts may also increase/decrease repair efficiency.

-Quick repairs are convenient, but using an anvil will get more out of the materials (50% by default, instead of 35%).
+Quick repairs are convenient, but using an anvil will often get more out of the materials.
 Like with normal anvil uses, this will cost XP levels.

 Some parts serve as upgrades for existing gear.
-To apply an upgrade, simply craft the upgrade item with the gear item.
-Upgrades can also be applied with an anvil, which may be required depending on your config.
-Note that you can only have one of each type per item.
+Some upgrades can be applied by simply crafting the upgrade item with the gear item.
+Some can only be applied in the smithing table.
+Note that you can only have one of each type per item for most types.
 Trying to apply another upgrade will replace the existing one.
 For example, if you replace a diamond-tipped upgrade with emerald-tipped, the effects of the diamond-tipped upgrade are gone.

 Tip upgrades work more or less the same way as they did in Silent's Gems.
 Applying will augment the stats of a tool, usually increasing durability and harvest level.
 Check the tooltip of the upgrade to see exactly what stats will be affected and how.